pythomec/scurvysin/README.md

 ## Acknowledgements

-The image is a blend of <https://commons.wikimedia.org/wiki/File:Face-badtooth.svg> and the official logo of Python from <https://www.python.org/community/logos/>.
+Logo courtesy of Pavel Pipek, based on the the official logo of Python from <https://www.python.org/community/logos/>.